June 27, 2016

 Listing in the National Register is an honorific designation that provides recognition, limited protection and, in some cases, financial incentives for these important properties.
 The SHPO identifies, evaluates and nominates properties for this special designation.

 The State Historic Preservation Office is a division of the Oklahoma Historical Society.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains 30 museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.

 Editor’s Note: Photoraphs to accompany the story can be acquired by contacting the State Historic Preservation Office at 405-521-6249